Nexela/Nanobots/README.md

 * 1.0.6 - Scrappers and Deconstructors added, Small bug fixes/tweaks, Some entites (inserters) are added to the end of the queue.
 * 1.0.7 - Hard Crash on invalid ammo
 * 1.0.8 - More sanity checks
 * 1.0.9 - Remove the shooting event pending more info on crash.
 Shooting nanobots is now just visual and wastes nanobots.
-Reverted termite changes,
+Reverted termite changes
 * 1.2.0 - Many changes, Nanobots are now smarter and harder working!
-Also Many thanks to Articulating for his work on the project!
+Also many thanks to Articulating for his work on the project!
 * 1.2.1 - Compatibility changes for mod-pack maker thingie
 * 1.2.2 - Forgot to account for on_config_changed in previous release.
-Apologies to all those affected.
+Apologies to all those affected
 * 1.2.3 - Unreleased
-* 1.3.0 - Technology to increase range, More speed improvements, No longer eats items in inserters hands.
+* 1.3.0 - Technology to increase range, More speed improvements, No longer eats items in inserters hands
-* 1.3.1 - Fixes for config refrences.
+* 1.3.1 - Fixes for config refrences
 * 1.3.2 - Migration sanity check
 * 1.3.3 - Fix disabled personal roboport error, Adjust recipes and add config, Fix healing logic
+* 1.3.4 - Fix recipe correctly, Fix logic when network limitations are off, Internal updates